-You can choose to decline Citi Expatriate Medical Plan, Dental Plan or LTD coverage, or all three within 90 days of your initial transfer date8 or Expatriate assignment by calling the Citi Benefits Center via ConnectOne.
+You can choose to decline Citi Expatriate Medical Plan, Dental Plan or LTD coverage, or all three within 90 days of your initial transfer date or Expatriate assignment by calling the Citi Benefits Center via ConnectOne.
 If you decide to opt out of coverage within your initial 90-day auto enrollment period, you will receive a refund of your premiums paid.
-If you opt out of coverage, you will have the core coverage described earlier, along with any GUL and/or
+If you opt out of coverage, you will have the core coverage described earlier, along with any GUL and/or Supplemental AD&D coverage you elected.
+In addition, you can decline the LTD coverage after 90 days in which you were enrolled; however, you will not receive a premium refund.

-6 Applies to USD-compensated Expatriates.
+&lt;sup>6 Applies to USD-compensated Expatriates.

-8 The day you transfer to your new payroll.
+&lt;sup>8 The day you transfer to your new payroll.